-To ensure your plant is grown in the perfect conditions, you should invest in a decent grow tent
+To ensure your plant is grown in the perfect conditions, you should invest in a solid marijuana grow tent.

 Low-Stress Training, or LST, is a tool that many new growers don’t know about, but it’s an excellent way to increase your plant’s yields.
 Essentially, LST is like an exercise program for your plant… it helps increase the ability for the plant to grow more buds.

 There are a few kinds of LST, some of which are more complex than others.
 Topping/Fimming can increase your yields by up to 150%, while scrogging or manifolding can double your plant’s yield.

 It should be noted, however, that any kind of training places stress on a plant and can have negative results if done incorrectly.
 Growers who plan to use these tools should research thoroughly and be prepared for setbacks while they learn the techniques.